caltechlibrary/newt/template_engine_explained.md

 ## Overview

 Newt provides a simple stateless template engine as web service.
 It plays nice as a final stage in a data pipeline.
-The configuration file maps URL paths to template name.
-If the template engine recieves a GET request for a defined template then it'll return the un-rendered template associated with that path.
+The Newt configuration file maps URL paths to template names.
+The service only recognizes POST which contain optional JSON payloads.
 If a POST request is recieved the the rendered version using the JSON data submitted is returned.

-The original engine supported Mustache templates, the new engine is transistioning to Handlebars which is largely a superset of Mustache.
+The template engine is based on the [raymond](https://github.com/aymerick/raymond) Go package.
+Raymond implemented Handlerbars 3 support.
+The template engine does not support Raymond's Handlebar functions since the engine doesn't compile Go code.

 ## Template objects